 HEAD TO HEAD

-After winning the toss Warwickshire elected to field.
+After winning the toss Somerset Captain, Tom Abell elected to bat.

-Head Coach, Jason Kerr has named the following squad of 12 for the match:
+Head Coach, Jason Kerr has named the following squad for the match:

 VIEWS FROM THE DRESSING ROOM